akeneo/pim-community-dev/components/supplier-portal-retailer/docs/code-review-checklist.md

 ## Documentation

 - Does the technical documentation need to be updated?
-- Does comments are clear and useful?
+- Are comments clear and useful?
 Concretely, do they explain the why and not the what?

 ## Good Things

-- Don't hesitate to add a comment if you find a well done implem', a very clean code... a code review is not only focus on the problems but also share the good practices 🙂
+- Don't hesitate to add a comment if you find a well done implem', a very clean code... a code review does not only focus on the problems but also share the good practices 🙂